This is a review of Air France La Première First Class Lounge at Paris Charles de Gaulle Airport.

 The shower suites are a bit more conventional but are still excellent.
 After a long day of travel, the showers provided a great way to refresh with them having excellent pressure and a steady level of heat.
 The Parisian brand Sisley provides in-shower amenities and also operate the spa.

 On the morning of my departure, I went into the Sisley Spa for a complimentary massage.
 This consisted of a head and upper body massage which was blissfully, providing the perfect tone to begin my journey to the US.
 It lasted thirty minutes, which is considerable, but passengers could also select from a menu of other treatments for more money if desired.

-I was initially a little underwhelmed with the La Première lounge.
+I was initially a little underwhelmed with the Air France La Première First Class Lounge.
 I had read many reviews extolling the virtues of this place and in-person it felt a lot smaller than I had expected with low ceilings but with an abundance of natural light.
 Underwhelmed doesn’t mean disappointed, I loved the experience because they have focussed on making the service excellent and exuding luxury throughout the whole visit.
 All staff within the lounge are trained to exacting standards, which ensures that guests get the most from La Première with all your needs catered to.

 Tomorrow, this mini review series on Air France La Première will continue with a review of the 12-hour flight to San Francisco aboard the Boeing 777-300 ER, as well as the ground transportation.

 Like our Air France La Première First Class Lounge review?
 You can read more Airline Lounge reviews here.